 evaluation showed that incarvilleatone displayed a potent inhibitory effect against NO production in LPS-induced RAW264.7 macrophages, rendering it an attractive target for further biomedical studies.
 Structurally, incarvilleatone (1) features a highly congested, cage-shaped hexacyclic skeleton, which poses a synthetic challenge to chemists.
 Interestingly, incarviditone (2), another dimeric natural product biogenetically relevant to incarvilleatone (1), was also discovered by the same group from incarvillea delavayi.
-Biogenetically, both 1 and 2 are assumed to be derived from (±)-rengyolone (3), a coexisting substance found in the same species as 1 and 2.^{3,4} a cascade oxa-Michael/Michael/aldol reaction sequence (path b, Scheme 1) could also account for the transformations from (\pm) -3 to 1.5 Meanwhile, we postulated that a
+Biogenetically, both 1 and 2 are assumed to be derived from ( $\pm$ )-rengyolone (3), a coexisting substance found in the same species as 1 and 2.

-As suggested by Zhang et al., incarvilleatone (1) might be generated from the heterodimerization of (\pm) -3 through a sequential oxa-Michael addition and Diels-Alder reaction (path a, Scheme 1).3 Alternatively, we envisioned that homodimerization of (\pm) -3 (e.g., (+)-3 + (+)-3) would afford incarvidation (2) through either a cascade oxa-Michael/Diels-Alder/retro-aldol reaction sequence (path c, Scheme 1) or a tandem oxa-Michael/Michael addition reaction (path d, Scheme 1).
+As suggested by Zhang et al., incarvilleatone (1) might be generated from the heterodimerization of $(\pm)$ -3 through a sequential oxa-Michael addition and Diels-Alder reaction (path a, Scheme 1).
+Alternatively, we envisioned that a cascade oxa-Michael/Michael/aldol reaction sequence (path b, Scheme 1) could also account for the transformations from $(\pm)$ -3 to 1.
+Meanwhile, we postulated that a